RCI investigations for autoimmunity against red cells are:

 Investigations include the detection and identification of allo-antibodies which might be masked by auto-antibody.
 If free auto-antibody is present auto- or allo-absorptions or titrations are used, depending on the circumstances, to reveal clinically significant allo-antibodies.
 Eluates are normally prepared and tested only if the patient has been recently transfused or has received haemopoietic stem cell or bone marrow transplant.

 It is recommended that patients with autoantibodies reactive at 37°C are transfused with ABO compatible units which are antigen negative for any clinically significant allo-antibody present.
 Units should be K negative and of an Rh phenotype compatible with that of the patient, to prevent the formation of Rh and K alloantibodies.

 SAGM-suspended cells that are ABO compatible, K negative and of a Rh phenotype matched with that of the patient are selected for transfusion.
 If the patient has clinically significant red cell antibodies units must also be negative for the relevant antigen(s).
-The blood is crossmatched by a standard antiglobulin technique strictly at 37°C. It is advised that units are transfused through a blood warmer
+The blood is cross-matched by a standard antiglobulin technique strictly at 37°C. It is advised that units are transfused through a blood warmer.

-- Haematology Malignancy Diagnosis Service at Leeds Teaching Hospitals.
-Tel 0113 392 6285.
+Haematology Malignancy Diagnosis Service at Leeds Teaching Hospitals: 0113 392 6285.
 Hospitals may refer samples there directly for testing

-King’s College Hospital, London 0203 299 3520
+King’s College Hospital, London, Haematology department: 0203 299 3520

 Previously washed red cells were recommended for PNH patients.
 However, there is no evidence that the survival of washed red cells is better than that of those suspended in SAG-M.